syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 //Creates a new PDF document
 PdfDocument document = new PdfDocument();
 //Adds a new page
 PdfPage page = document.Pages.Add();
+//Create PDF graphics for the page
 PdfGraphics graphics = page.Graphics;

 //Creates a certificate instance from PFX file with private key PdfCertificate pdfCert = new PdfCertificate(@"PDF.pfx", "password123");
 //Creates a digital signature
 PdfSignature signature = new PdfSignature(page, pdfCert, "Signature");

-//Change the digital signature standard and hashing algorithm. signature.Settings.CryptographicStandard = CryptographicStandard.CADES;
+//Change the digital signature standard and hashing algorithm signature.Settings.CryptographicStandard = CryptographicStandard.CADES;
 signature.Settings.DigestAlgorithm = DigestAlgorithm.SHA512;
 //Sets an image for signature field
 PdfBitmap image = new PdfBitmap(@"syncfusion_logo.jpeg");
 //Adds time stamp by using the server URI and credentials signature.TimeStampServer = new TimeStampServer(new Uri("http://syncfusion.digistamp.com"), "user", "123456");
 //Sets signature info
 signature.Bounds = new RectangleF(new PointF(0, 0), image.PhysicalDimension);
 signature.ContactInfo = "johndoe@owned.us";
 signature.LocationInfo = "Honolulu, Hawaii";
 signature.Reason = "I am author of this document.";
 //Draws the signature image
 graphics.DrawImage(image, 0, 0);

-//Saves and closes the document document.Save("Output.pdf");
+//Save and close the document
+document.Save("Output.pdf");
 document.Close(true);